metaflow-ai/blog/sparse-coding/Readme.md

 **Note on the constraint on D rows:**

 If you don't apply any constraint on D rows you can actually minimize **h** as much as you want while making **D** big enough to compensate.
-We want to avoid this behavior as we are looking for vector containing actual zero value with only as few as possible non-zeros and big values.
+We want to avoid this behaviour as we are looking for vector containing actual zero value with only as few as possible non-zeros and big values.

 The value of C doesn't really matter, in our case, we will choose **C = 1**